If there is one thing that I think we can all understand, it’s the overwhelming fury of righteous anger.

 Speaking of love, sorrow, and rage, Naruto’s fullest fury is unlocked in the midst of absolute, horrifying shock.
 He cares for others and they care for him, none more so than Hinata, a girl who loves and is inspired by him.
 Seeing her beaten and bloody, and finally thrown about like a rag doll and impaled, her blood slowly spreading all across the ground… well, that is enough to push Naruto over the edge.

-And the rage of a young man unleashes the rage of the beast within.
+And the rage of a young man, on behalf of those he loves, unleashes the blackest rage of the beast within.

 So it has always been: our rage, unchecked, turns us into monsters.